Nadia365/DataSetExploration/README.md

 # DataSetExploration
 The aim of this assignment is just to explore the dataset and generate insights from it.

-Here is the description of all the variables / features available in the dataset which will help you to perform EDA:
+Here is the description of all the variables / features available in the dataset:

 • id - a unique identifier for each trip